 If you’re hoping to visit the Caribbean islands of St. Kitts and Nevis, there’s now one overarching entry requirement: be fully vaccinated.
 The twin islands will now welcome only vaccinated travelers going forward, introducing one of the strictest vaccination-related travel protocols due to COVID-19.
 According to the St. Kitts Tourism Authority, all foreign tourists—including those from the United States—must wait at least two weeks after their final dose of either two-dose or single-dose vaccine before coming to the islands.
 In addition to proof of vaccination, travelers must still submit a negative COVID-19 PCR test from an approved lab taken within 72 hours before traveling.
 However, unvaccinated children under 18 who are traveling with fully vaccinated parents or guardians are exempt from the requirement.

 Vacationing in Place at a Travel Approved Hotel

 As of May 29, only fully-vaccinated travelers (having received their shots at least two weeks from their travel) will be allowed to clear customs.
 Aside from uploading a vaccination card, rapid tests will not be accepted.
 Tourists must book a stay at one of several “Travel Approved” hotels, and “Vacation in Place,” aka remain on-grounds for at least a week.
 While at the hotel, tourists can move freely throughout the property and use all the amenities, according to the St. Kitts tourism authority.

-Those who stay for more than a week—at 9 days— will then have to take a second PCR test.
+Those who stay for more than a week—at day 9— will then have to take a second PCR test.
 Travelers who want to stay at a private rental home or condo will have to obtain pre-approval from the government.
-Although, it is important to note another new restriction: an island-wide curfew from 11 pm-5 am.
+Although, it is important to note another new restriction: an island-wide curfew from 11 pm – 5 am.

 Like Belize, St. Kitts & Nevis Reopened Tourism in October 2020